 Short, Informative Bios

 Given the power of social media, optimizing your accounts should be a high priority.
-Of course, your passion is your station and making it the best that it can be should be your highest priority.
+Of course, your passion is your station and making it the best that it can be.
 But, there is a ton of growth potential if you really put some time and effort into your social media accounts.
-So, create a posting schedule and make your profiles as visually appealing and engaging as you can.
+Create a posting schedule and make your profiles as visually appealing and engaging as you can.
 You might be surprised at what a social media profile facelift can do for your brand.